Saturday, 25, Apr, 2026

 Headnote :

-The appellants were tried and convicted for offences under ss.
-392 and 332 of the Indian Penal Code committed when they were exporting certain essential supplies, the export of which was prohibited and constituted an offence under s.
-7 of the Essential Supplies (Temporary Powers) Act, 1946.
-It was c...
+The appellants faced trial and were convicted for offenses under sections 392 and 332 of the Indian Penal Code related to the illegal export of certain essential supplies, which was prohibited and constituted an offense under section 7 of the Essential Supplies (Temporary Powers) Act, 1946.
+The appe...

 Zaverbhai Amaidas Vs. The State of Bombay [1954] INSC 86 (8 October 1954)